Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Categorization of ML Techniques

 \subsubsection{Vessels}

-Application of unsupervised-based ML algorithms towards segmentation of vessels, is rare and only in \cite{Zhang2018vessels}, where Jerman’s vesselness filter based on K-means clustering is followed by an improved fuzzy connectedness (FC) algorithm to segment the vessels.
-On the other hand, the only supervised-based ML study that segments all the liver's tissues using , i.e. liver parenchyma, tumors and vessels, is in \cite{Treilhard2017}, where the same aforementioned CaRF is also used for blood vessels segmentation.
+Application of unsupervised-based ML algorithms towards segmentation of vessels is rare and only available in \cite{Zhang2018vessels}, where Jerman’s vesselness filter based on K-means clustering is followed by an improved fuzzy connectedness (FC) algorithm to segment the vessels.
+On the other hand, the only supervised-based ML study that segments all the liver's tissues, i.e., liver parenchyma, tumors, and vessels, is in \cite{Treilhard2017}, using the same aforementioned CaRF for blood vessels segmentation.